 What we can't publish

-Because of the campaign’s aims, we aren’t able to publish blogs that are mainly about:
+Because of the campaign’s aims, we aren’t able to publish stories that are mainly about:

 - Mental health treatment, systems or policy

 - Advice on managing a mental health problem

 - The promotion of a fundraising activity or commercial product.

 We also have to think sensitively about publishing content that contains descriptions of suicide or self-harm.
-Please read our guidance for blogging about self-harm, suicide, and eating disorders so that you can share the story of your experience with these topics in a way that’s safe for readers.
+Please read our guidance for blogging about self-harm, suicide, and eating disorders so that you can share experience with these topics in a way that’s safe for readers.

 - We’ll then let you know when we’ll publish your story on our website and promote it on social media.
-We moderate all the comments as they come in, but if you're ever worried about this, just email our team.
+We moderate all the comments on social media, but if you're ever worried about this, just email our team.

 Privacy and online safety

-If you are interested in blogging for Time to Change but worried about online safety – there are some great resources available to help.
+If you are interested in sharing your story for Time to Change but worried about online safety – there are some great resources available to help.
 You can also take a look at our privacy and commenting policies.

-This form tells us a bit about you and allows you to send your story to us.
-All personal details will remain confidential, we usually use your first name when we publish your post, but can always use an alternative if you'd rather.
+This form tells us a bit about you and allows you to send your proposal to us.
+All personal details will remain confidential - we usually use your first name when we publish your post, but can always use an alternative if you'd rather.